Sebanks1/IAM_SC-300_labs/README.md

 ---

 ## About This Repo
-These labs are part of my transition into Identity
+These labs are part of my transition into Identity and Access Management (IAM)